The Group of Disjoint 2-Spheres in 4-Space: Introduction and Statements of Results

+In the case of a link map $(f_1,f_2): S^2 \amalg S^2 \to S^4$, we first arrange for $f_1$ to be in {\em standard position}, see Section~\ref{sec:standard-unlinking}.
+This means that $f_1$ is obtained from the trivial sphere in $S^4$ by finitely many local finger moves.
+In particular, the fundamental group of the 4-manifold $S^4 \smallsetminus f_1$ is the (good) group $\Z$, a fact which makes the algebraic calculations tractable, as well as Freedman's disk embedding theorem hold.

+In order to shrink $f_2$ in the complement of $f_1$ using our Whitney homotopy finitely many times, it suffices to write $[f_2]\in \pi_2(S^4 \smallsetminus f_1)$ as a $\Z[\Z]$-linear combination of disjoint Whitney spheres $S_{W_i}$.
+In Section~\ref{sec:unlinking-theorems} we'll use Kirby calculus to get a complete picture of the 4-manifold $S^4 \smallsetminus f_1$, showing in particular that its intersection form is metabolic.

+Our Metabolic Unlinking Theorem~\ref{thm:I2-metabolic} gives necessary and sufficient conditions for $(f_1,f_2)$ to be link homotopically trivial in terms of a {\em metabolic collection} of immersed disks in $S^4 \smallsetminus f_1$, including a ``Lagrangian'' consisting of immersed Whitney disks.

+To prove this Unlinking Theorem with our link homotopies shrinking $S_{W_i}$, we need to find sufficiently many disjoint Whitney disks $W_i$ that are framed and embedded.
+Freedman's disk embedding theorem \cite[\S 5]{FQ} requires a collection of algebraic dual spheres in addition to immersed Whitney disks.
+Our terminology is set up in a way that this means that one needs a metabolic collection of (Whitney and accessory) disks in $S^4 \smallsetminus f_1$.

+In fact, each dual sphere will be constructed out of four copies of an accessory disk as in \cite[\S 3.1]{FQ} - we shall refer to such spheres as {\em accessory spheres}.
+If the Kirk invariants of $(f_1,f_2)$ vanish, the new geometric constructions described in the proof of Proposition~\ref{prop:I-squared} locate such a metabolic collection of disks in $S^4 \smallsetminus f_1$, completing our proof.

 {\em Acknowledgements:} It is a pleasure to thank Tim Cochran and Mike Freedman for valuable discussions on the subject.
-The second author also thanks Colin Rourke for pointing out a gap in his original manuscript.
-The first author was supported by a Simons Foundation \emph{Collaboration Grant for Mathematicians}, and both authors thank the Max Planck Institute for Mathematics, Bonn, where most of this work was carried out.
+The second author thanks Colin Rourke for pointing out a gap in his original manuscript.
+The first author was supported by a Simons Foundation \emph{Collaboration Grant for Mathematicians}, and both authors thank the Max Planck Institute for Mathematics in Bonn, where most of this work was carried out.
+We also thank the referee for asking about the geometric meaning of the $\Z[z]$-module structure on $\LM_{2,2}^4$, implicit in Theorem~\ref{thm:image}, which lead us to our ultimate formulation in Theorem~\ref{thm:free}.